marcoaguero/fs-effectslab-react/README.md

 The webshop includes simple functionality based on the productId.

 Every content will be displayed depending on the productId.
 All directives will point towards that productId once defined in the component ProductCard.
-This could have also be done using state management via the `https://api.fastspring.com/products/` API.
-I wanted to test first SBL directives in React so I hardcoded them in the Grid component.
-I will do this.

 ## Order Processing Flow - webhook implementation logic for React